repoze/repoze.who/README.txt

   extraction and authentication.
-A request from a browser might be classified a different way that a request from an XML-RPC client. repoze.pam uses request classifiers to decide which other components to consult during subsequent identification, authorization, and challenge steps.
+A request from a browser might be classified a different way that a request from an XML-RPC client. repoze.pam uses request classifiers to decide which other components to consult during subsequent identification and authentication, steps.
 Extraction and authenticator plugins are free to advertise themselves as willing to participate in identification and authorization for a request based on this classification.

   Response classification happens on middleware egress, before